About Our Studio

 Jackelyn received her B.S. from Cal State Northridge in Biotechnology and Chemistry.
 After graduating and finding a creative space in an old 1920’s industrial building in Los Angeles we pooled our talents to create North Forty Design.

-N40 Design grew through the execution of complex custom projects for private homes.
-From exquisitely detailed accessories, to one-of-a-kind heirloom furniture pieces, to entire interior architectural projects, N40 developed a distinctive approach to shaping the look, feel, and emotional response we get from the environments we inhabit.
-Working on custom projects allowed us to explore new and green materials in unusual ways - developing a unique relationship between material, method and maker.
-N40 has become known for our distinctive approach to material, technique and craft, and for objects that are unique, livable and inviting to use rather than a fleeting interpretation of trend.
+North Forty Design grew through the execution of complex custom projects for private homes.
+From exquisitely detailed accessories, to one-of-a-kind heirloom furniture pieces, to entire interior architectural projects.
+Working on custom projects allowed us to explore old and innovative materials alike in unusual ways - developing a unique relationship between material, method and maker.
+North Forty has become known for our distinctive approach to material, technique and craft, and for objects that are unique, livable and inviting to use rather than a fleeting interpretation of trend.

-Our son was born in 2010 and and our daughter in 2011.
+Our son was born in 2010 and our daughter in 2011.
 Becoming parents expanded our possibilities as designers and brought new challenges and diversity to the practice.
-Our new Playforms line in 2013 highlights our exciting new approach to children’s products; focusing not only on safety, durability and sustainability, but also designing creative and imaginative play into these objects.
+Our Playforms line in 2013 highlighted our exciting new approach to children’s products; focusing not only on safety, durability and sustainability, but also designing creative and imaginative play into these objects.

 In 2015 our third child was born, and by the end of the year we had moved our family back to the Midwest and expanded into a new facility in rural Minnesota - not far from where our story began.

-North Forty's award-winning designs include the Stria chair which was awarded Best in Show in the nationwide competition for IWF Design Emphasis.
+North Forty's own award-winning designs includes the children’s open-ended Framehouse, awarded Best New Product at Dwell on Design 2013, the nation’s largest design event.
 The Camber chair for Bernhardt Design won Best of the Year from Interior Design Magazine.
+The Stria chair which was awarded Best in Show in the nationwide competition for IWF Design Emphasis.
 The collaborative work produced from developing a unique manufacturing concept involving local labor in New Orleans and the material recovered from Hurricane Katrina was featured at the Cooper Hewitt National Design Museum.
-The Playforms Framehouse was recently awarded Best New Product at Dwell on Design 2013, the nation’s largest design event.